irinadel/Db2whc/connecting/connectivity_options.md

 - Region - select the same region in which the VPC is created
 - Name - Unique name for the VPE gateway
 - Virtual private cloud - The VPC in which the gateway is to be created
-- Cloud service offerings - “VPE Cloud service Offering“ from console Connections tab.
+- Cloud service offerings - Select “Db2 Warehouse” then opt the endpoint matching with the hostname present in “Private endpoints” tab from db2wh-console connections pages
 - Ensure that TCP traffic is allowed through port on the VPC
+- When you disable private connectivity, make sure to delete the VPE gateway

 Once the [VPE-endpoint-gateway](https://cloud.ibm.com/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=ui){:external} is created successfully, you can connect to the Db2 database using the private connections details given in the {{site.data.keyword.dashdbshort_notm}} console.